 Pelvic ultrasound exams are frequently used to evaluate the reproductive and urinary systems in women and men.

 Pelvic ultrasound is also used to guide procedures such as needle biopsies in which needles are used to extract a sample of cells from organs for laboratory testing.

 You should wear comfortable, loose-fitting clothing to your exam.
 If you are having a vaginal or rectal ultrasound, you may be asked to remove the clothing on your lower body and wear a gown during the procedure.

 - You will need to finish drinking 24 ounces of fluid (water, juice, coffee or tea) one hour prior to your exam.
 Be sure not to empty your bladder before your procedure; a full bladder pushes the bowel out of the way and helps transmit the sound waves for the ultrasound.

-- You’ll lie face-up on an exam table that can be tilted or moved, but you may be turned to either side to improve the quality of the images
+- You will lie face-up on an exam table that can be tilted or moved, but you may be turned to either side to improve the quality of the images.

 - Transvaginal ultrasound is performed much like a gynecologic exam and involves inserting the transducer into the vagina.
 The tip of the transducer is smaller than the standard speculum used when performing a Pap test.
 A protective cover is placed over the transducer, lubricated with a small amount of gel, and then inserted into the vagina.
 Only two to three inches of the transducer end are inserted.

 - The images are obtained from different orientations to get the best views of the uterus and ovaries.